NEKR1D/PC-OPTIMIZATION/README.md

 # PC Optimization for Gaming

-- A collection of ```Tweaks.bat``` focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.
+- A collection of ```TWEAKS.bat``` focused on optimizing overall responsiveness by improving framerate, frametimes, input and device communication latencies.
 - Other potential benefits and improvements include; reducing or eliminating stutters and hitching.

 > [!NOTE]